Arcadia-Science/ProteinCartography/README.md

 9. Generate a variety of `_features.tsv` files.
     - Each file has, as its first column, a list of protein ids (protid) that are shared between files.
-    - We query UniProt to get all metadata from that service as a `UniProt_features.tsv` file.
+    - We query UniProt to get all metadata from that service as a `uniprot_features.tsv` file.
     - Foldseek generates a `struclusters_features.tsv` file.
     - We perform Leiden clustering to generate a `leiden_features.tsv` file.
     - We extract from Foldseek's all-v-all TMscore analysis a distance from every protid to our input protids as `<input_protid>_distance_features.tsv` files.